Patient professional reference

 - Tremor at rest

 The diagnosis is almost entirely based on clinical examination.
 It is caused by degeneration of the dopaminergic pathways in the substantia nigra.
+Although Parkinson's disease is mainly caused by dysfunction of dopaminergic neurons, nondopaminergic systems are also involved.

 - The ventral tier of the zona compacta of the substantia nigra is particularly affected with reduction of dopamine in the striatum.